 And it’s happening, with effort from both parties.

-, friendships require work towards growth — at least the good ones do.
+Like any relationship, friendships require work towards growth — at least the good ones do.

 Recently I had a session in which a client reminded me of my own growth in the friendship department.
 She felt that a good friend had become distant, and she didn’t know why.
 She made up scenarios that were VERY creative and VERY untrue.
 Which she later discovered.